circleci/circleci-docs/jekyll/_cci2/executor-types.md

 {:toc}

 ## Overview
-This version of CircleCI enables you to use Docker images or to use a dedicated VM image.
+This version of CircleCI enables you to run jobs in one of three environments: using  Docker images, using a dedicated Linux VM image, or using a macOS VM image.

-There are tradeoffs to `docker` versus `machine`, as follows:
+For building on Linux, there are tradeoffs to `docker` versus `machine`, as follows:

 Virtual Environment | `docker` | `machine`
 ----------|----------|----------